linnkhant07/Typing-Game/README.md

 ## Overview

 Assembly Typing Game is an interactive and instructive gaming experience designed to enhance your typing proficiency while acquainting you with assembly language.
 Offering three distinct modes—easy, medium, and hard—the game progressively introduces longer word lengths to challenge players at various skill levels.

+<i> This project was particularly challenging because everything had to be written in assembly language only with the help of Irvine library. </i>

 ## Features

-- **Typing Skill Enhancement:** Elevate your typing speed and precision while familiarizing yourself with assembly language commands.
+- **Typing Skill Enhancement:** Increase your typing speed and precision while familiarizing yourself with assembly language.
-- **Varied Difficulty Levels:** Select from easy, medium, and hard modes, each presenting escalating complexities in word lengths.
+- **Varied Difficulty Levels:** Select from easy, medium, and hard modes, each presenting complexities in word lengths.
-- **Educational Element:** Acquire knowledge of assembly language instructions during gameplay, enriching your grasp of low-level programming fundamentals.
-- **Scoring Mechanism:** Monitor your progress via a scoring system that rewards accuracy and swiftness.
+- **Scoring Mechanism:** Monitor your progress via a scoring system that rewards accuracy and words typed.
 - **Intuitive Interface:** Navigate through gameplay effortlessly with a user-friendly interface designed for seamless interaction.

 ## Installation